imtayadeway/mayatideway/_posts/2024-01-21-not-too-bad.md

-cunt to him and I was embarrassed and I was never sure if he was too or if he hadn't noticed that George Melly was being a cunt to him, the way he would scratch his five o'clock shadow with his thumbnail and it would make a noise, the way I loved that noise, the way he was not too bad, the way he was every day, in every way, getting better and better, the way how if he was feeling better tomorrow he would get out in the garden or do some work on the bike or work on the train set, the way I think he still thinks that if he's feeling better tomorrow he'll get out in the garden, the way he knew where every single fucking thing in the house was, every screw or cable or piece of rope or catalogue, the way he loved the Blue Moons but was more ambivalent about the Icebergs and how that David Austin was a load of bloody crap, the way he tried to order the roses behind Sue's back on his deathbed, don't tell your mother, the way he tried to get Lucy in on it because she was sneaky and could keep a secret, the way Sue would give him hell over the least thing but somehow it was worth risking everything for the roses, the way I offered him some Beethoven and he said ooh yeah I'd love a bacon sandwich, the way you hadn't had a bacon sandwich until you had one from that place off London Bridge, the way he was right about that, you hadn't, the way I only really felt myself sometimes when I talked to him, the way I only used my real voice which is a South London voice I suppose when I talked to
+cunt to him and I was embarrassed and I was never sure if he was too or if he hadn't noticed that George Melly was being a cunt to him, the way he would scratch his five o'clock shadow with his thumbnail and it would make a noise, the way I loved that noise, triffick, the way he was not too bad, the way he was every day, in every way, getting better and better, the way how if he was feeling better tomorrow he would get out in the garden or do some work on the bike or work on the train set, the way I think he still thinks that if he's feeling better tomorrow he'll get out in the garden, the way he knew where every single fucking thing in the house was, every screw or cable or piece of rope or catalogue, the way he loved the Blue Moons but was more ambivalent about the Icebergs and how that David Austin was a load of bloody crap, the way he tried to order the roses behind Sue's back on his deathbed, don't tell your mother, the way he tried to get Lucy in on it because she was sneaky and could keep a secret, the way Sue would give him hell over the least thing but somehow it was worth risking everything for the roses, the way I offered him some Beethoven and he said ooh yeah I'd love a bacon sandwich, the way you hadn't had a bacon sandwich until you had one from that place off London Bridge, the way he was right about that, you hadn't, the way I only really felt myself sometimes when I talked to him, the way I only used my real voice which is a South London voice I suppose when I talked to